-MS. STEWART (57) has been a Director of the Company since June 1996.
-Ms. Stewart is the Chairman of the Board and Chief Executive Officer of Martha Stewart Living Omnimedia, LLC, New York City.
+MS. STEWART (59) has been a Director of the Company since June 1996.
+Ms. Stewart is the Chairman of the Board and Chief Executive Officer of Martha Stewart Living Omnimedia, Inc., New York City (formerly Martha Stewart Living Omnimedia, LLC, New York City).
 She has been an author, founder of the magazine Martha Stewart Living, creator of a syndicated television series, a syndicated newspaper column and a catalog company, and a lifestyle consultant and lecturer for more than the past five years.
+Ms. Stewart is a Director of Martha Stewart Living Omnimedia, Inc., which files reports pursuant to the Exchange Act.